dzilles/grgen/README.md

 - only 2-dimensionsal

 **TODO**:
-- implementation of batch learning.
+- implementation of batch learning
 - eliminate the border effect (bad quality of the mesh near boundaries) for batch learning.
-Without batch learning this algorithm is of limited use because of speed limitations.
+Without batch learning this algorithm is of limited use because of speed limitations
 - implementation of 1D and 3D meshes
 - implementation of different structured and unstructured mesh types
 - speed up the construction of the initial grid (e.g. by using some tree structure)